Dance review: Flowing forms and abstract storytelling in Royal Winnipeg Ballet double bill

 The RWB’s older work Carmina Burana, by Argentinian choreographer Mauricio Wainrot, takes a similar, stripped-down approach to a piece that often attracts outsized set pieces and bawdy action.
 (Just over 20 years ago, Ballet BC staged a John Alleyne version that culminated in an apocalyptic downpour of black feathers and dead crows; other stagings have included gargantuan clocks and drunken monks.)

 The ritualistic moments find bodies crouching in billowing skirts, straight arms propelling them into endless, powerful turns.
 Later, athletic lifts suggest crosses and stars.
-About the only set pieces are a series of contemporary-feeling screens on wheels that cleverly become upright beds for a series of couples in one memorable moment.
+About the only set pieces are a series of contemporary-feeling screens on wheels that cleverly become upright beds for several couples in one memorable moment.

 Wainrot is less interested in Carmina’s Latin textual content than in masterfully channelling the rhythms, soaring vocals, and eclectic wind and xylophone bursts into fluid, modern ballet.
 As for the work’s famous hedonism, it’s toned down.
 Even one of the most erotically charged moments, of a woman straddling a man, becomes beautiful: a crowd lifts the copulating bodies skyward, while a chorus of dancers circle hand in hand, turning the entire scene in a twirling mobile sculpture.